 It’s a great movie and it’s available freely (and illegally) in its entirety on YouTube – watch it and succumb to its spell.

-DVD Availability: Easy to find on DVD in a decent no-frills edition with an anamorphic transfer, in France and Spain this is also available on Blu-ray.
-I have the Spanish version, which unfortunately has imposed subtitles in a couple of nude scenes as these were clearly censored at the time of the original theatrical release so no dubbed track was available; the French release however is less desirable as it is said to have forced French subtitles when you choose the non-dubbed option.
+DVD Availability: Easy to find on DVD in a decent no-frills edition with an anamorphic transfer, this is also available on Blu-ray.
+I have the German release from Koch that replicates the US version but isn’t region locked thankfully.
+It had a very nice tranfer and new interviews wirg Juliet Mills and Clive Revill .
+NB The Spanish release unfortunately has imposed subtitles in a couple of nude scenes as these were clearly censored at the time of the original theatrical release so no dubbed track was available; the French releas is also less desirable as it is said to have forced French subtitles when you choose the non-dubbed English language option.

 Director: Billy Wilder